Umarlai Khalsa

 The village of Umarlai Khalsa is mainly popular for housing the famous Ancient Temples of Lord Shiva.
 It is one of the most revered pilgrimage destinations for the Hindu community.
 The temple is an excellent example of fine architecture and many sculptures are carved inside the temple.
 Apart from this temple, a number of other temples are located in the town which include the Pabuji Rathord Mandir, Jog Maya Matha Mandir, Gogaji Mandir, Bhomiyaji Mandir, Hanuman Mandir and more.

-With gradually changing time, the historical Village of Umarlai Khalsa has emerged as a leading and developing village in western Rajasthan.
-Many schools, modern equipments of farming, Average standard of living, excellent transportation system, global connectivity and give it a view of some developed village feel.

 The village of Umarlai Khalsa is well connected with all the major cities of India through road transportation.
 The nearest airport is located in Jodhpur which is just 100 km from here.

 Geography

 Balotra is located at 25.86°N 72.39°E It has an average elevation of 105 metres (345 feet).

-Umarlai Khalsa situated near to Pakistan border in the district of Barmer.
-It is also near to the famous city called Jodhpur.
+Umarlai Khalsa is situated near to Pakistan border in the district of Barmer.
+It is also near the famous city ofJodhpur.